LEW21/yieldxx/README.md

 Yes, Boost backend is 146 times faster.

-Thread backend is so slow because... switching threads is slow :P Boost backend is implemented without threads, using Boost.Coroutine and Boost.Context instead.
+Thread backend is so slow because... switching threads is slow :P Boost backend is implemented without threads, using Boost.Context instead.
 To jump from one coroutine to another, it simply jumps to another stack - which is A LOT faster than switching threads.